Massive Increase in Catalytic Converter Thefts

 Precious metals salvaged and sold from catalytic converters

-Types of Trucks and Cars with the Most Catalytic Converter Stolen
+What are the Types of Trucks and Cars with the Most Catalytic Converters Stolen?

 The following is a list of the types of vehicles that have the most stolen reports.
 There are many factors as to why certain ones are more popular than others such as volume, value, and ease of access.
 Although this is a top ten, the sheer volume of these types of cars/vehicles on the road can influence how often they are stolen.
 So although the list doesn’t outline the most expensive cars or in fact, the models with the most valuable converters attached, it is an accurate list of the makes/models that have had the most reports filed about them in the last year: